Saturday, September 10, 2011

 At this point, Republicans took control of the Senate in Jan 2003 and held it until Jan 2007 when again, there was an even split of Democratic and Republican senators (49 each) with one independent democrat (Lieberman) and one independent (Sanders) so the Democrats had a slim majority.

-In essence then, we had a republican president with a republican controlled House and Senate for five plus years of the ten years following 9/11.
-The critical first five years when all the major decisions were made concerning our national reaction to this horrible day.
+In essence then, we had a republican president with a republican controlled House and Senate for five plus years of the ten years following 9/11, including most of the critical first five years when all the major decisions were made concerning our national reaction to this horrible day.

 And what was our national reaction?